Walnuts (1 piece)

 Stay Hydrated

-Drink plenty of water throughout the day.
-Staying well-hydrated can help your body regulate blood sugar levels more effectively.
+Drink plenty of water throughout the day to support overall metabolic function and help your body manage blood sugar levels.

 Find Glucose response for your favourite foods